-- Landscaping should visually break up the mass of structures. - Landscaping should provide shade in the summer months. - Landscaping should help define building entrances while not interfering with lighting and CPTED objectives (see below) - The recommended separation between a tree and building is 12 feet for ornamental trees, 15 feet for over story trees and 20 feet for evergreen trees. - · Fifty percent of the frontage of a building facing a public street should be landscaped with foundation plantings.
+- Landscaping should visually break up the mass of structures. - Landscaping should provide shade in the summer months, such as large deciduous trees planted on the west, east, and southwest sides of buildings. - Landscaping should provide windbreaks, such as evergreens planted to the north and northwest of buildings. - Landscaping should help define building entrances while not interfering with lighting and CPTED objectives (see below) - The recommended separation between a tree and building is 12 feet for ornamental trees, 15 feet for over story trees and 20 feet for evergreen trees. - Fifty percent of the frontage of a building facing a public street should be landscaped with foundation plantings.